 WARNING!
 Always secure the saw head with a 5/16" (8mm) chain with at least 1900 lbs.
 (860Kg) working load capacity before servicing the up/down assist.
+The cutting head may fall, causing severe injury or death.

 Release pressure from the up/down assist prior to performing any service to the assembly.
 Failure to follow this may result in the assembly flying apart, causing injury or damage to the equipment.